 - Materials Engineering

-- Currently, there are 29 faculty members from five departments (CEE, BME, ChEMS, EECS, and MAE) participating in this interdisciplinary program.
+- Currently, there are 29 faculty members from six departments (BME, CBE, CEE, EECS, MAE, and MSE) participating in this interdisciplinary program.

 - Given the nature of Materials and Manufacturing Technology as an interdisciplinary program, students having a background and suitable training in either Materials, Engineering (Biomedical, Chemical, Civil, Electrical, and Mechanical), or the Natural Sciences (Physics, Chemistry, Biology, Geology) are encouraged to participate.